 I wore them for two weeks until they fell apart.
 Yes, you read that right — two weeks!

 When I returned the gloves, the shop clerks were clearly upset, and told me they were going to call their distributor.
 I haven’t been in there lately, but my guess is that they don’t sell those gloves anymore.

 After several weeks of visiting local gear shops, I got pretty tired of trying on gloves that made me feel like Mickey Mouse.
 So, I gave in and started shopping online.
 One of the CycleGear employees I had spoken to recommended Knox Armour (which I really appreciated, since CycleGear doesn’t sell Knox!), which you may know as the makers of these crazy “Handroid” gloves.

-The Handroids are a liiiittle much to be my daily riders, in my opinion, but when I got on their site I found their simple, sturdy-looking Covert gloves for £83 (about $120 USD).
+The Handroids are a liiiittle much to be my daily riders, in my opinion, but when I got on their site I found their simple, sturdy-looking Covert gloves for £83 (about $120 USD, or shop on Revzilla for free shipping!).
 Knuckle protection, clean black leather, waterproof, and protective gauntlets.
 In a size small, with nearly identical measurements to my own hands.
 (Cue celebration!)